 4.2 App Store & Play Store Fees

-- To publish the app, you must pay store fees: Google Play charges a one-time $25, while Apple charges an annual $99 fee.
+- To publish the app, you must pay store fees: Google Play charges a one-time $25 fee, while Apple charges an annual $99 fee.

-- Attracting downloads requires a marketing budget for paid campaigns, influencer collaborations, and app store optimization strategies.
+- Attracting downloads requires a marketing budget for paid campaigns, influencer collaborations, and app store optimisation strategies.

 - High-ranking keywords, appealing visuals, and optimised metadata can significantly increase visibility.